 This event is designed to help you navigate life after high school.
 Let’s face it, how many of us actually know what we need to do to make it in the real world?
 Participating in this event will equip you for everything from how to dress for the job you want, how to set goals, what makes a good first impression and how to use table manners to your advantage during an interview…or even a date.

-This Event Needs You Business knows better than anyone: high school and college graduates are not entering the workforce prepared.
+REGISTER NOW TO HOST A TABLE, OFFER A NETWORKING KIOSK, OR PARTICIPATE IN A SECTOR PANEL DISCUSSION WITH STUDENTS!
+Business knows better than anyone: high school and college graduates are not entering the workforce prepared.
 This event presents an opportunity for business to get involved and do something about the skills deficit.
 Help students navigate the world of workforce professionalism.

 Engage with students